-Students who have withdrawn from the School during a school year and want to enroll again or current students will re-enroll each year according to the enrollment process as previously outlined.
-Preference shall be given to returning students who attended the School the previous school year, to students who reside in the district in which the school is located, to siblings or returning students, and then to new students as space is available.
+Students who have withdrawn from the school during a school year and want to enroll again may reenroll according to the enrollment process as previously outlined.
+Current students will re-enroll at the end of each year for the following year as well.
+Preference shall be given to returning students who attended the school the previous school year, to students who reside in the district in which the school is located, to siblings of returning students, and then to new students as space is available.